-- (g) Hours of operation for the Taurus turbine including both hours of operation in low NO_x mode and not in low NO_x mode. - (h) Total hours of operation of each Centaur turbine. - (i) The total hours of operation of the boiler and total hours of operation of the generator engine. - (j) Hours of monitoring downtime for which the low NO_x operating status of the Taurus turbine cannot be determined. - (k) Air emissions for the engine, turbines, boiler, generator engine and line heater.
+- (h) Hours of operation for the turbine including both hours of operation in low NO_x mode and not in low NO_x mode. - (i) The total hours of operation of the boiler and total hours of operation of the generator engine.

+- (j) Hours of monitoring downtime for which the low NO_x operating status of the turbine cannot be determined. - (k) Air emissions for the reciprocating engine, turbine, boiler, generator engine and fire pump engine.

 R4.
-Annual Compliance Certification

-WAC 173-401-630(5), 40 CFR 60.11(g)
+Annual Compliance Certification WAC 173-401-630(5), 40 CFR 60.11(g)

-The Permittee shall submit to SWCAA and EPA certification of compliance with all terms and conditions of this permit in accordance with WAC 173-401-630(5)(d) for the period from January 1 to December 31 by April 15th of the following year.
+The permittee shall submit to SWCAA and EPA certification of compliance with all terms and conditions of this permit in accordance with WAC 173-401-630(5)(d) for the period from January 1 to December 31 by April 15th of the following year.
 The certification shall include:

-- (a) Identification of each term or condition of the permit that is the basis of the certification; - (b) The compliance status; - (c) Whether compliance was continuous or intermittent; and - (d) Method(s) used for determining the compliance status of the source, currently and over the reporting period consistent with WAC 173-401-615;
+- (a) Identification of each term or condition of the permit that is the basis of the certification; - (b) The compliance status; - (c) Whether compliance was continuous or intermittent; and - (d) The method(s) used to determine the compliance status.

-When the Permittee submits compliance certification for EU2, EU3 and EU4 all credible evidence must be considered as in accordance with 40 CFR 60.11(g).
+When the permittee submits compliance certification for EU2 all credible evidence must be considered as in accordance with 40 CFR 60.11(g).

 R5.
-Emission Inventory Reports SWCAA 400-105, ADP 05-2650 Condition 26
+Emission Inventory Reports SWCAA 400-105, ADP 05-2596 Condition 25

-The Permittee shall submit an inventory of annual emissions from the source each year to SWCAA by March 15th of the following year in accordance with SWCAA 400-105, unless an alternate date is approved by SWCAA.
+The permittee shall submit an inventory of annual emissions from the source each year to SWCAA by March 15th of the following year in accordance with SWCAA 400-105, unless an alternate date is approved by SWCAA.
 The inventory shall include emissions of NO_x, SO2, CO, VOCs, PM, HAPs and TAPs.
-Annual emissions shall be calculated consistent with the TSD for ADP 05-2650.
+Annual emissions shall be calculated consistent with the TSD for ADP 05-2596.